 To probe these matters and engage in learning and growth, the programs expect and require maturity, openness, dedication, and a generosity of spirit from each of the Fellows.

-After the On-Site Fellowship Program
+After the Fellowship Program

 As a requirement of participation, Fellows are obligated to conduct a hands-on outreach initiative, an Action Project, in their own communities.
 The initiative should reflect the Humanity in Action Fellowship experience.
-Action Projects are executed within eleven months after the four-week educational portion of the Fellowship ends at the Fellows’ own pace.
+Action Projects are executed within eleven months after the three-week educational portion of the Fellowship ends at the Fellows’ own pace.
 The intensity of the part-time commitment will depend on the scope and duration of the project.

 Our Fellows are committed to a continued civic engagement to mediate contemporary socio-political tensions and realities.